spectral-compute/scale-docs/docs/manual/faq.md

 [contact us](../contact/report-a-bug.md).

 ## Does SCALE infringe NVIDIA’s copyright?
 By design, SCALE does _not_ infringe NVIDIA’s EULAs or copyright.

 We think CUDA is **amazing** and we follow the guidelines set by NVIDIA.

-Check out [this post](https://www.linkedin.com/posts/spectral-compute_write-cuda-run-everywhere-activity-7399130853668245504-dvWQ) for an elaborate explanation.
+Check out [this post](https://www.linkedin.com/posts/spectral-compute_write-cuda-run-everywhere-activity-7399130853668245504-dvWQ) for more details.

 ## Can't NVIDIA just change CUDA and break SCALE?